• Skip to primary navigation

 By learning Spanish you will have an easier time understanding the wonderful Colombian slang and expressions people use in these regions.

-The Eje Cafetero would be nothing without coffee farms and it would be very disappointing without coffee shops.
+The Eje Cafetero would be lost and forgotten without it’s long list of coffee farms, and it would be very disappointing if it had no actual coffee shops.

-Luckily, there are a few of them to discover in the major cities of Colombia’s coffee axis where you’ll be able to enjoy some of the best Colombian coffee ever.
+Luckily, there are a few to discover in the major cities of Colombia’s coffee axis where you’ll get to enjoy some of the best coffee from Colombian.

 One of the top coffee shops is Buenavista, which is located deep in the Eje Cafetero region.
 There’s also Coffee House Terraza, which has lovely views.